lechefran/python_slam/README.md

 ## Camera calibration

+Use the headless [offline calibration tool](docs/offline-calibration.md) to fit a camera from checkerboard or ChArUco photographs, with a separate held-out image set and a detailed quality report.
+Run `python-slam-calibrate --help` after installation, or `.venv/bin/python -m calibration --help` in this checkout.
+Physical captures must match the camera and recording mode; the dashcam road clip alone is not calibration input.

 Supply a JSON file describing the **decoded source image**, for example this schema illustration (values below are not a calibration for `GRMN2734.MP4`):

 ```json